 Your examiner will watch you and will be looking to see if you

 Make appropriate progress along the road

-Keep up with the traffic while keeping a safe distance from the vehicle
+Keep up with the traffic while keeping a safe distance from the vehicle in front

 Show confidence and good judgement

 Choose the correct speed for the type of road, density of traffic and weather